Dankoman/klipper/docs/Rotation_Distance.md

 When `gear_ratio` is set, the `rotation_distance` represents the distance the axis moves with one full rotation of the final gear on the gear box.
-If, for example, one is using a gearbox with a "5:1" ratio, then one could calculate the rotation_distance from [knowledge of the hardware](#obtaining-rotation_distance-by-inspecting-the-hardware) and then add `gear_ratio: 5:1` to the config.
+If, for example, one is using a gearbox with a "5:1" ratio, then one could calculate the rotation_distance with [knowledge of the hardware](#obtaining-rotation_distance-by-inspecting-the-hardware) and then add `gear_ratio: 5:1` to the config.